roadfoodr/tinware/prompts/tinware-app-prompt-current.md

 7. PlayGame.tsx:
    - Implement the main gameplay logic for different game types, starting with "AddOne".
    - For the "AddOne" game type:
-     - Display the prompt "Which letters go [before|after] the following word stem?"
+     - Display the prompt "Which letters go [before|after] the following word stem?" with [before|after] in bold.
      - Show the root word in uppercase and fixed-width font.
      - Provide an input area for a single letter, positioned before or after the root based on the current subtopic.
      - Validate user input against the set of unique values in the "answer" column of the current answerSet.
+     - Ignore input that is not an alphabetic character (upper or lower case).
+     - Treat space input as clicking "No More Words".
      - Display valid and invalid entries in a display area below the input.
      - Use color-coding for answers: green for valid, dark gray with strikethrough for invalid, red for missed valid answers.
      - Implement "No More Words" and "Skip Word" buttons.
-     - After clicking "No More Words", hide the input area and change the "Skip Word" button to "Next word".
+     - After clicking "No More Words", hide the input area and change the "Skip Word" button to "Next Word".
+     - When the "Next Word" button is active, pressing the space key should have the same effect as clicking "Next Word".
      - Ensure no repeated rows in the display area.
    - Use a useRef hook to automatically focus the input field when a new word is selected.
    - Implement case-insensitive validation for user input.
    - Display all words (root and answerWords) in uppercase and fixed-width font.
+   - Update success messages:
+     - When all words are correctly identified: "You correctly identified all {total count of correct options} words!"
+     - When some words are identified but not all: "You identified {count of words identified} out of {total count of correct options} words"
+     - For words with no valid answers: "There are no letters that can go {before|after} {ROOT}." (with ROOT in uppercase and fixed-width font)
+   - Error message for invalid words: "Not a valid word in this lexicon".
+   - Implement a transition period when moving to the next word to prevent unintended actions:
+     - Add an isTransitioning state variable.
+     - Update the handleKeyPress effect to check for isTransitioning before triggering the next word action.
+     - Create a handleNextWord function that sets isTransitioning to true, calls selectNewWord and onSkipWord, and uses setTimeout to set isTransitioning back to false after a short delay.
+     - Disable the "Next Word" button during transitions.
+   - Update the success message styling:
+     - Use a light orange background for partial success ("You identified {count} out of {count} words").
+     - Keep the light green background for complete success.

 8. App.tsx:
    - Compose the main application using NavBar, DataInitializer, SelectGame, and PlayGame components.